adarshp/adarsh.cc/index.md

 <div class="col-sm-8">
 </br>

-I am an Assistant Research Professor in the [School of Information](https://ischool.arizona.edu) at the [University of Arizona](https://www.arizona.edu).
+I am an Assistant Professor in the [School of Information](https://ischool.arizona.edu) at the [University of Arizona](https://www.arizona.edu).
 My research interests include the development of [socially-aware AI teammates](https://ml4ai.github.io/tomcat),